FeijóoEditorial

 Content

-• Introduction, brief, with the exposed problems, the article objective must appear as introduction final topic.
+" Introduction, brief, with the exposed problems and at the end the objective of the article.
 It should not contain tables or figures.

 In all papers, bibliographic references should be included at the end of the paper and pointing them in alphabetical order within the document like this: for example, Morrell (1984), when it is a single author; (Lozano and Ramirez, 2012), when they are two authors, when more than two and (Sabadi et al., 2013) if it is in English and (Sabadi and col., 2013) if it's in Spanish.
 The bibliographic references used in each of the scientific communications, and which have a source (scientific journals, websites, other resources, including most books) from 2015 onwards must be accompanied by their electronic location (URL or DOI).
 The basic standards required for the structure of this bibliography can be interpreted in the following examples; you should only refer to the cited bibliography within the paper: